Market-wide Half-Hourly Settlement - latest information.

 If you're uncertain about having an RTS meter, keep an eye out for these signs:

-• Look for a separate switch box near your meter labelled with "Radio Teleswitch"
+• Look for a separate switch box near your meter labelled with 'Radio Teleswitch'

 • If your property is heated using electricity or storage heaters